sastutorials/sastutorials.github.io/tutorials/macros.md

 ## Adding parameters to the macro variable

-**Don't you think the code we wrote above is yet not that efficient?**
+**Don't you think the code we wrote above is yet not so efficient?**

 Whenever we execute *%biomass_modif* we will only be able to modify a **specific column** called *biomass* inside of a **speicific dataset** called *terna17*.